Rangila Rasul: Background

 In the decade of 1920, the British Raj experienced episodes of violence between the Muslim and Hindu communities.

-Between 1921 and 1922 there was the Malabar rebellion, also known as the Mopla or Mappila rebellion, as the Malabar Muslims are known.
+In 1921 and 1922, there was the Malabar rebellion, also known as the Mopla or Mappila rebellion, as the Malabar Muslims are known.

-The Muslims of Malabar not only rebelled against the British authorities, but also against the Hindu elites of the area who suffered from massacres and forced conversions at the hands of the Mappilas.
+The Muslims of Malabar not only rebelled against the British authorities, but also against the Hindu local elites of the area who suffered from massacres and fled for fear of death or forced conversions at the hands of the Mappilas.

-Between April and September 1927 there were at least 25 riots spread across Mumbai, Punjab, Bengal, Bihar, Odisha and other regions, leaving a balance of just over a hundred dead (103) and just over a thousand injured (1084).
+Between April and September 1927 there were at least 25 riots spread across Mumbai, Punjab, Bengal, Bihar, Odisha and other regions, leaving over a hundred dead (103) and over a thousand injured (1084).

-In the Punjab region, these hostilities were accompanied by texts published by members of a religious community with the intention of criticising or offending other religious communities.
+In the Punjab region, these hostilities were accompanied by texts published by members of a religious community with the intention of criticizing or offending other religious communities.

 Rangila Rasul was published by members of the Hindu community in response to a pamphlet entitled "Sitaka Chinala" published by members of the Muslim community and that depicted the Hindu goddess Sita (wife of Rama, the hero of the Ramayana) as a prostitute.